Skip to main content

 Deep Codebase Analysis

 A context-aware AI agent performs deeper analysis, examining authentication flows, authorization logic, business rules, and custom security policies.
+The agent can follow extended call chains and cross-file data flows, providing thorough coverage of complex vulnerability patterns.

 6